iamhabbeboy/audio-scheduler/README.md

 🥳 Really simple `Electron` + `Vue` + `Vite` boilerplate.

-- Set a cron job task when a button is clicked
+- User can set a cron job task when a button is clicked
-- Set date to cron
+- User can set date to cron
+- User can set repeat to once, daily, weekly or monthly
+- User can stop task
+- User can add folder for offline audio